 Gear You Need for Winter Running

-- Mid layer: This moisture-wicking layer provides additional insulation by trapping heat; often a jacket or fleece.
+- Mid layer: This moisture-wicking layer provides additional insulation by trapping heat.
+It’s often a jacket or fleece.

-- Outer/Protective layer: A wind-resistant and water-proof coat, often made of nylon, can protect you against the harshest weather conditions and prevent your clothing from becoming soggy and damp.
+- Outer/protective layer: A wind-resistant and waterproof coat, often made of nylon, can protect you from the harshest weather conditions and prevent your clothing from becoming soggy and damp.

 - Thermal tights: Moisture-wicking thermals are the difference between warm legs and frozen limbs.

-- Safety light or reflective vest: With less daylight during the winter months, it’s important to make sure you’re easily seen by drivers.
+- Safety lights or reflective gear: With less daylight during the winter months, it’s important to make sure you’re easily seen by drivers.
 Their visibility is often compromised because of rain, snow, and low light due to shorter winter days.